dlatk/dlatk/doc/source/fwinterface/fwflag_add_tweettok.rst

 Description
 ===========

-Creates a tokenized, by TweetNLP, version of the message table.
+Use Carnegie Mellon University's `TweetNLP <http://www.cs.cmu.edu/~ark/TweetNLP/>`_ tokenizer to create a tokenized version of the message table.

 Argument and Default Value
 ==========================